coderaiser/putout/packages/engine-runner/README.md

 ### `listStore`

-To save things as a list use `listStore`:
+To save things as a list use `listStore`.
+Let's suppose you have such code:

 ```js
 debugger;